CPYokingc0/UCB-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system of hte VMs on the network, as well as watch system metrics.
 - Filebeat monitors for changes in files and generates logs on the file system.
 - Metricbeat records system metrics like system uptime, CPU workloads, memory usage, etc.